mobilpay/Magento/README.md

 Recommended to firstly, go to Admin panel & fill the necessary data
 <code><your_magento_admin>->Stores->Configuration->Sales->Payment Methods->Netopia Payments</code>

-* ####Necessary fileds
-    * Basic Configuration
+* #### Configuration
-        * Merchant Id / Signature
-        * Username
+    * Base configuration
+    To enable / disable the payment method, switch to Live or Sandbox, ....
-        * Password
+    * Certificate Configuration
+    To uploade / remove the public & private keys for Live & Sandbox
-    * Advanced configuration
+    * Custom configuration
-        * Enabled
+    To set order status regarding the payment status, recommanded to use Defulte one
-    * Mode Configuration
+    * mobilPay WALLET Configuration
-        * Live Mode

-    Note : Except the **Basic Configuration** which is obligatory the other items, will configure with default value, if you don't set them.
+    To give the possibility to your customers to pay via mobilPay as well
+    * Conditions / Agreements
+    To declare de agreements with NETOPIA Payments and send the agreement to NETOPIA Payments.
+        * before send the agreements, make sure you already uploaded the keys & save the setting & agreements.

+    Note : The fileds are not complited from configuration section, will set by default value,

+## Where Keys / Certificates are located
+The Public & Private Keys for Live and Sandbox are located in <your_magento_root>/app/code/Netopia/Netcard/etc/certificates
+* make sure you have right ownership & permition
 ### Other general usefull note
 If in any case you update/upgrade your Magento Module & not see the changes, so maybe is cached.
 You can using such command like this <code>php bin/magento ca:cl</code> to clean the cache or